pknviki95/Python/concepts/Variables/README.md

 				value of tuple_variable_1  : 139849131587152
 				value of tuple_variable_after  : 139849127464960

-### What is happenning in background on Immmutable object?
+### What is happening in background on Immutable object?

 - In this scenario three objects are created where **integer_variable_1,integer_variable_2** with **same value** and **integer_variable_after** with **different value**